 Because the intent of the parent and nonsupport are determinative, the factors suggested by the statute as evidence either of emancipation or of nonemancipation ‑‑ sections 103(2)(h) and (i) ‑‑ are to be given relatively greater or lesser weight insofar as they can be taken to be more or less indicative of the parents' intent and nonsupport.

-An affidavit of the parent or parents declaring their relinquishment of any claim or right to the care, custody, and earnings of the minor, nonsupport and disavowing any duty to support the minor is extremely strong evidence of such intent and nonsupport.
-A parental affidavit should be taken as conclusive of emancipation unless: (1) there is a court decree requiring support; (2) other evidence contraindicating emancipation is so strong that it indicates persuasively that the affidavit is false, or (3) there is persuasive evidence that the emancipation has been reversed, or (4) there is other strong evidence of nonemancipation.
+An affidavit of the parent or parents declaring their relinquishment of any claim or right to the care, custody, and earnings of the minor, nonsupport and disavowing any duty to support the minor is extremely strong evidence of parental intent and nonsupport, unless: (1) there is a court decree requiring support; (2) other evidence contraindicating emancipation is so strong that it indicates persuasively that the affidavit is false, (3) there is persuasive evidence that the emancipation has been reversed, or (4) there is other strong evidence of nonemancipation.

 Entry into the military service, referred to in section 103(2)(h)(II), is not very persuasive evidence of emancipation, because it is an act of the minor and does not necessarily reflect any intention of the parent.
 During the term of an active duty enlistment, military status may be taken as some evidence of emancipation.
 After the completion of active duty, however, the fact that one has been in the military service does not necessarily indicate anything about emancipation.

 "Any other factor peculiar to the individual which tends to establish that he is independent of his parents and is providing his own support," section 103(2)(h)(IV), is relevant to the question of

 emancipation.
 The registering authority has discretion to decide how much weight should be given to a particular piece of evidence.